canonical/jaas-documentation/tutorial/index.md

 (tutorial)=
-# Tutorial
+# Get started with JAAS

+## Introduction

-In this tutorial we will be deploying JIMM v3 and all supporting components on Kubernetes, specifically MicroK8s.
+In this how-to we will be deploying JIMM v3 and all supporting components on Kubernetes, specifically MicroK8s.
 JIMM - Juju Intelligent Model Manager provides the ability to manage multiple Juju models from a single place.

 This tutorial will teach you about JIMM and Juju as well as a bit about Canonical's identity bundle and other supporting dependencies.